MikolajLH/traffic-lights-simulation/README.md

 ## Loading junction configuration from file
 Junction representation in code was designed with possible loading from file in mind.
 Ulitmately there wasn't enough time to implement this feature.

-## Simulation animation
+## Lack of simulation animation
 Innitialy, the program was supposed to have graphics module, that would allow for generating `gif` files or displaynig the simulation animation.
 In the code base there is a `graphics` package that uses `Doodle` module to draw arbitrary junction, but it's not finished and is uses different representation for Junction that the one used in Simulation.
-In the `main` function there code commented out, that can display the junction as image:
+In the `main` function there code commented out, that can display the junction as image when uncommented:
 ```Scala 3
 //deprecated.Junction(sr, sr, sr, sr).toImage.transform(Transform.scale(2,2)).draw()
 ```